SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Swift is an industrial-quality programming language that's as expressive and enjoyable as a scripting language.
 By adopting modern programming patterns,
-Swift defines away large classes of common programming errors.
+Swift defines away large classes of common programming errors:

-Variables are always initialized before use, array indices are checked for out-of-bounds errors, integers are checked for overflow, optionals ensure that ``nil`` values are handled explicitly, memory is managed automatically, and error handling allows controlled recovery from unexpected failures.
+- Variables are always initialized before use.
+- Array indices are checked for out-of-bounds errors.
+- Integers are checked for overflow.
+- Optionals ensure that ``nil`` values are handled explicitly.
+- Memory is managed automatically.
+- Error handling allows controlled recovery from unexpected failures.

 Swift is also built to be fast.
 Swift code is compiled and optimized to get the most out of modern hardware.
 The syntax and standard library have been designed